 The following table details the company's and the Group's expected contractual maturity for its non-derivative financial liabilities.
-These have been drawn up based on undiscounted contractual maturities of the financial assets including interest that will be earned on those assets except where the Group anticipates that the cash flow will occur in a different period.
+These have been drawn up based on undiscounted contractual maturities of the financial liabilities including interest that will be payable on these liabilities except where the Group anticipates that the cash flow will occur in a different period.